 Your place on the grid is determined by the place that your time sits relative to everyone else.
 If you’ve set the fastest time in qualifying, you’ll be starting on pole.
 If four other people have set a time fast than you, you’ll be start 5th on the grid.
 Pretty straightforward.

 The race will take place directly after qualification.
 You have to grid and stay there before the time runs out, or you’ll be forced to start from the pits.
 Once everyone has gridded or the time limit is hit, the race will begin.
 This will either be a standing start or a rolling start, depending on the series that you’re racing in.
 Once the lights go green, you’re off and racing.

-You may or may not need to do a compulsory pit stop as well, however in the lower license classes which you’ll be starting out in, you won’t have to worry about that.
+You may or may not need to do a compulsory pit stop as well, however in the lower license classes in which you’ll be starting out, you won’t have to worry about that.

 You can get your race participation and Safety Rating up from time trials too, however, the Safety Rating that you gain is at a much slower rate than you would get from a race, for obvious reasons.

 Setups are an extremely important part of iRacing.
 They can mean the difference between first and last so it is important to be able to get a good setup for the car and track combo that you’re racing.
 Not all series require setups as many of the beginner-friendly series are fixed setups, meaning that everyone is driving the same car.

 I published an article on some of the best places to find iRacing setups to help you get started.
 Some of them are free, some of the cost a few dollars per month.
 I personally pay $5 a month of a Craigs Setup Shop subscription as they provide excellent setups for the series that I race in, and make it easy just to set and forget.

 If you’d like to get your virtual hands dirty and learn how to do setups yourself, then I would highly recommend that too.
 It gives you a great understanding of how cars work both in the virtual and real world and can give you a nice edge if you need to tweak something to fit your driving style.